kieranp7/cyberscurity-journey/README.md

-# My cybersecurity journey
+# My Cyber Security Journey

-I'm Kieran and I hold a BSc in Computer Science, with the goal of transitioning into Cybersecurity.
+I'm Kieran and I hold a BSc in Computer Science, with the goal of transitioning into Cyber Security.

 I'm currently working through structured curricula in the areas below, alongside TryHackMe rooms, Hack The Box rooms and practical lab sessions for hands-on experience.